elmeilgyahmed/Face-Mask-Detection/README.md

 [Watch the video](/OPENCV.mp4)

 **Viola-Jones**

 [Watch the video](/OUR.mp4)

 **Installation**

 **Install the required libraries using pip:**

-pip install opencv-python [other_libraries]  # Replace with your specific library requirements
+pip install opencv

 Usage

-Run the provided Python script(s) to execute the face mask detection pipeline.
-The script name and usage instructions will depend on your implementation.
+Run the provided Python script to execute the face mask detection pipeline.

 Additional Considerations